jundalisay/spblist/content/en/research/sarkar/idea/chapter-06c.md

 - To maintain their domination through superstition, these parasites:
   - invented means to curb this growth of reaction and intellectual rationalism and
   - presented to the mass a sentimental appeal.

-- Any command, rational or irrational, was enforced on society with so-called divine force by enunciation of the incarnation theory.
+Any command, rational or irrational, was enforced on society with so-called divine force by enunciation of the incarnation theory.
-- Corruption was perpetrated in the name of God
+- Corruption was perpetrated in the name of God.
 - All those raising their heads against such commands or preachings were called reactionaries, atheists, and curbed drastically.
   - “Give the dog a bad name and hang it,” was their motto.
 - They went to the extent of manipulating, polluting and misinterpreting even the precious writings of many great ancient philosophers<!--  whose work had been respected as religious treatises from ancient times – all with an ulterior motive, to get their interests served -->.